 - BrowserLeaks WebRTC Test (Another WebRTC test that works well, also includes helpful WebRTC information.)

-If you’re looking to test VPN speed, here are two options:
+If you’re looking to test VPN speed, here are three options:

 What affects VPN speed?